vorchris/cheat-exam/README.md

 the next iteration of the life-exam project

-basic communication between teacher and client instances is reduced to simple API calls filetransfer is done with the help of the almighty GIT version control system
+basic communication between teacher and client instances is reduced to simple API calls over http networking is moved from twisted to node express